Just-in-Time Learning: What it is and How To Implement It.

 4. Be consistent with daily practice.

-Work at the new skill you’re learning at least 30 minutes per day.
+Work on the new skill you’re learning for at least 30 minutes daily.
 Make it a habit to set aside time at least once a week to schedule tasks related to your self-education.
 Create personal deadlines for habits you’re developing for a specific skill.
 Doing these things will help you incorporate your new knowledge into your life until it becomes second nature.

-As you continue to learn new things using JITL, you can build upon the skills that you develop.
-Practicing these skills is an important part of learning how to incorporate them into your everyday life and expand on the things that you learn.
+As you continue to learn new things using JITL, you can build upon the skills you develop.
+Practicing these skills is an important part of learning how to incorporate them into your everyday life and expand on what you learn.

 5. Say “no” to distractions.

-One of the biggest distractions you’ll have when implementing the just-in-time learning habit are the activities that you’re “somewhat interested in.”
-Learn to say no to distractions that are not related to your current topic of interest.
-Filter information and save ideas that might be worth pursuing one day in a file.
-I personally store them in a specific folder in Evernote.
+One of the biggest distractions you’ll have when implementing the just-in-time learning habit is the activities you’re “somewhat interested in.”
+Learn to say no to distractions unrelated to your current topic of interest.
+Filter information and save ideas worth pursuing one day in a file.
+I store them in a specific folder in Evernote.

-These topics can be considered “just in case” learning topics instead of “just in time.”
-However, once you get around to using the information, you will likely have forgotten what you learned.
-It is important to keep these distractions at bay and revisit them only if they come up in your practical, everyday life.
+These topics can be considered “just in case” learning issues instead of “just in time.”
+However, once you use the information, you will likely have forgotten what you learned.
+Keeping these distractions at bay and revisiting them only if they come up in your practical, everyday life is essential.

 Information overload is a real thing that can hold you back from learning valuable information.
 When you are learning something, you should ask yourself: